 Inferior vena cava (IVC) filters are medical devices meant to prevent blood clots and deep vein thrombosis from migrating and reaching the heart and lungs.
 While many patients have had positive outcomes using IVC filters, others have suffered devastating health complications, injuries, and even death.

 There are currently product liability lawsuits against IVC filter manufacturers that maintain that the company reasonably should have prevented injuries and deaths through proper safety testing and better instructions for use.
-Learn the potential dangers of IVC filters to better understand your right to a personal injury lawsuit after suffering a related injury.
+Learn the potential dangers of IVC filters to better understand your rights, contact a personal injury lawyer after suffering a related injury.

 IVC filters are small, claw-shaped vascular filters made of stainless steel or nitinol.
 They are relatively new in the medical industry and do not have well-established histories of safety, effectiveness, or success.
 Doctors generally only recommend the placement of an IVC filter in very high-risk cases involving pulmonary embolisms.
 Part of the potential problem with IVC filters is the metal spindles perforating blood vessels upon placement.